Tasmania's Historic Railways

 A network of railways once connected Tasmania, linking cities and towns as well as the state's mining and industrial centres.

 Built in a harsh and dramatic wilderness to connect isolated communities, the days of regular commuter rail travel are gone.
 However, visitors can still take scenic rides through Tasmania's pristine wilderness and into cities and towns full of history and recall this bygone era on a number of unique railway experiences.

 In the west and north west regions, The West Coast Wilderness Railway offers half and full day steam and heritage diesel journeys from Queenstown or Strahan through the western wilderness, taking in breathtaking rainforest whilst telling the railway’s rich mining story.

-In Devonport, the Don River Railway and Rail Museum offers scenic rides in vintage rail cars through tranquil bushland.
+For a shorter introduction to the region’s rail history, a visit to the Don River Railway in Devonport offers scenic rides in vintage rail cars through tranquil bushland.

-Back in Hobart, the Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts.
-And south of Hobart at Margate you can dine in Tasmania's last passenger train or further south again you can take a ride on Australia's southern-most rail link on the Ida Bay Railway, along the Lune River to Deep Hole Bay where a lovely and otherwise inaccessible beach awaits.
+Back in Hobart, the Tasmanian Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts.
+South of Hobart at Margate you can dine in Tasmania's last passenger train.

-While mass rail transport may have ended in Tasmania, these great railway journeys have kept alive some of Australia's most amazing rail stories and are fun for families and train spotters alike.
+While mass rail transport has ended in Tasmania, these great railway journeys keep alive some of Australia's most amazing rail stories and are great fun for families and train spotters alike.